mitre/emasser/lib/emasser/help/staticcode_clear_mapper.md

 *The clearFindings field is an optional field, but required with a value of "True" to clear out all application findings for a single application/version pairing.

 Example:
+If running from source code:

-bundle exec exe/emasser post scan_findings clear --systemId [value] --applicationName [value] --version [value] --clearFindings
+  bundle exec [ruby] exe/emasser post scan_findings clear --systemId [value] --applicationName [value] --version [value] --clearFindings
+If running from gem:
+  emasser post scan_findings clear --systemId [value] --applicationName [value] --version [value] --clearFindings